BakersDozenBagels/Balatest/README.md

 ### `execute`

 Here you will put some actions in a queue to set up the test.
 Note that this queue is *not* the default one; use `Balatest.q()` to add to it (`q` accepts bare functions as well as `Event`s for added convenience.
-Additionally, it will automatically `return true` for you unless you explicitly `return false`.).
+Additionally, it will automatically `return true` for you unless you explicitly `return false`).

 Balatest also provides some pre-built events for you (each of these adds to the queue for you):
 - `Balatest.next_round()` ends the round and navigates to the next one.